Everything you Need to Know about Post Holiday Blues

 Now its back to normality.
 Back to the routine of everyday life.
 I love my life at home so what’s the problem?
 Why am I engulfed in this feeling of utter gloom as if I have a black cloud hanging over me.

 I’m sure you’ve experienced these post holiday blues at some stage.
-After the build up and excitement of the holiday, these blues are most definitely not the welcome home present we want.
+The build up and excitement of the holiday are profound.
+These blues are most definitely not the welcome home gift we want.

 Yet, how do you shake off this feeling of sluggishness and disappointment about being back in your lovely home?
 Everything suddenly feels so mundane.
 It’s an alien feeling of emptiness.
 And how long is it going to stay around?